pardock-clip/simple-test/README.md

 The API should have the following features:

 ## ADD TRANSACTION
-Receives <user_id> add <transaction_json> params.
+Receives <user_id> add <transaction_data> params.

-This feature should add a transaction to the user specified in <user_id> using the information specified in <transaction_json>.
+This feature should add a transaction to the user specified in <user_id> using the information specified in <transaction_data>.
 The transaction data should have the following data:

 amount -> 1.23

 description -> Joes Tacos

 date -> 2018-12-30

 user id -> 345

 This command should return a version of the transaction added with a unique id for the transaction like this:

 transaction_id -> 2299ce24-9eaf-417f-82d6-e57f93777dc4

 amount -> 1.23

 descrption -> Joes Tacos

 date -> 2018-12-30

 user_id -> 345

 ## SHOW TRANSACTION
 Receives <user_id> <transaction_id> params.